 Skip to main content

-Using Multiple Connectors
+Using Multiple Datasets

 Shaped makes it easy to handle this problem by providing connectors to all of the common areas you'd store recommendation data.
 These connectors can be used in the create model queries to flexibly choose what user, item, interaction and filter data is needed for your model.
 Under-the-hood Shaped parses these DuckDB syntax queries and builds ETL and stream pipelines to ingest your data with the required freshness for your use-case.